Skip to Content

 Icy Strait Point Ziprider

 The 90-second ride has riders reaching speeds of up to 65 mph.
-At USD 1.72 PER second, it’s not exactly a cheap shore excursion, so the cost may favor into your decision to book this crazy ride.
+At USD 1.72 PER second, it’s not exactly a cheap shore excursion.

 There are cameras on the launching platforms.
 So, if you prefer to watch a family or friend, you can wait at the bottom and see them prepare for their run on a nearby screen.